Robert-van-Engelen/Forth850/README.md

 can be interrupted by pressing BREAK.

-You can write Forth source code in the PC-G850(V)(S) built-in TEXT editor and read it back into Forth850 with the [TEXT](examples/TEXT.FTH) word included in the full version.
+You can write Forth source code in the PC-G850(V)(S) built-in TEXT editor and compile it into Forth850 with the [TEXT](examples/TEXT.FTH) word included in the full version.

 You can extend Forth850 as you wish, including assembly code written on the machine itself in the PC-G850(V)(S) TEXT editor and assembled with its Z80 Assembler.
 See [ASMDEMO1.FTH](examples/ASMDEMO1.FTH) for an example with an explanation.
-You can also use the Monitor to set breakpoints and run Forth850 with `G100` to trigger them.
+You can also use the Monitor to set breakpoints and run Forth850 from the Monitor with `G100` to trigger them.

 If you want to rebuild Forth850 from source code, you will need to install the [asz80](https://shop-pdp.net/ashtml/asz80.htm) assembler part of the